BitsForPeople/esp-heatshrink/README.md

 # heatshrink for ESP32
 This is a modification of the heatshrink data compression library intended for use on ESP32 MCUs.

-The original heatshrink is made into a component for use in ESP-IDF builds and speed-optimized for 32 bit architectures like the ESP32s', including new and faster pattern-match search functions, improving compression speed.
+The original heatshrink is made into a component for use in ESP-IDF builds and speed-optimized for 32 bit architectures like the ESP32s', including new and faster pattern-match search functions.

+The new search functions take advantage of Xtensa instruction set features when built for Xtensa-based ESP32 MCUs (ESP32, ESP32-S2, ESP32-S3).

-When building for the **ESP32-S3**, the MCU's SIMD instructions ("PIE") are used which speeds up compression by **8-10x**.
+On the **ESP32-S3**, the MCU's SIMD instructions ("PIE") are used which again speeds up compression by **8-10x**.

 Heatshrink's original Readme below: